nursingappteam/SmartInventory-backend/README.md

 ## Next steps 🚀

-Follow the steps to make use of the `/reset` endpoint to clear the voting history–and to allow the user to view the results without first submitting a vote:
+Follow the steps to allow the user to view the results without first submitting a vote:

-### Clear history

-The site __Admin__ page allows the user to clear the database of votes–but only if a valid key is provided.
-This is a simplified example of auth that checks if the user entered key matches the one in the `.env`.

-To set your app up to allow clearing the history:

-* In your `.env` file, find the variable named `ADMIN_KEY` and give it a text string as a value.
-* With the __Admin__ page open in the preview, enter the same value and hit the __Clear log history__ button–this time it should allow you to clear the history.

-See the `reset` endpoint in `server.js` to learn how this works.

-### Let the user view results

 The homepage shows votes cast so far when the user completes the poll, but you can allow them to see the chart straight away. _To follow.._